Fat Burner vs Pre Workout

-Fortunately for you, our team of experienced experts is here to make your life easier and save you the time researching to find the best product for you.
+Fortunately for you, our team of writers is here to make your life easier and save you the time researching to find the best product for you.

 It’s always good to have a think about exactly what it is you want to achieve from your training and nutrition regime and what your long-term goals are.

-Or are you looking to take your training to the next level to help you build more lean muscle?
+Or are you looking to take your training in the gym to the next level to help you build more lean muscle?

-A high-quality pre workout supplement will contain a range of different ingredients which can help to support you through your workouts, so you can get the most out of your trips to the gym.
+A high-quality pre workout supplement will contain a range of different ingredients which can help to support you through your workouts, so you can get the most out of your time spent in the gym.

 On the other hand, a so-called ‘fat burner’ will use a range of ingredients designed to support you on your health and fitness journey more generally, not just during your workouts.

 Some of the confusion between these two kinds of supplements arises from the fact that they often uses some of the same ingredients.

 For example, a pre workout may use stimulants such as Caffeine to support you during your training, and a so-called ‘fat burner’ may also contain Caffeine.

 Usually, the one of main differences between the two category of supplements can be found in the doses and servings of the supplement.

 For example, a pre workout supplement usually comes as a powder to make a flavoured drink with.
 You usually simply mix a scoop of the powder into some water before your workout and drink it around 30 minutes before starting your session – and that’s it.